- Letter of application example

 3. Grab the hiring manager’s attention with your introduction

 In a recent Resume Genius survey, 41% of hiring managers said that the introduction of an application letter leaves the biggest impression on them compared to other sections.
-So customize your introduction by:
+Customize your introduction by:

-Here’s a great example of the first paragraph of a graphic designer letter of application:
+Here’s an example of the first paragraph of a graphic designer letter of application:

 Example of a strong introduction